Kralfred2/Trip_Reservation/README.md

 it with the wrong path and there won't be any warning, except that the variables don't exist :( it's annoying, but I havn't found a way to set it up, and I'm getting frustrated.

+Backend:

+You can check the APIs with swagger